aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/patternfill/_index.md

 ```

-Gets or sets the transparency of foreground color.
+the transparency of foreground color.

 **Returns:**
 double